teron131/better-youtube-caption/README.md

    - Click the extension icon in your Chrome toolbar
    - Go to **Settings** tab
    - Enter your Scrape Creators API key (required)
-   - Enter your OpenRouter API key (optional, for refinement)
+   - Enter your OpenRouter API key (required for refinement and summarization)
-   - Select your preferred AI model (default: `google/gemini-2.5-flash-lite`)
+   - Select your preferred AI models:
+     - **Summarizer Model** (default: `x-ai/grok-4-fast`) - for generating summaries
+     - **Refiner Model** (default: `google/gemini-2.5-flash-lite-preview-09-2025`) - for refining captions
+   - Adjust font sizes for captions and summaries (S/M/L)
    - Click **Save Settings**

 ## How to Use